-Another trend that grates on the nerves of responsible breeders is the interest in “pocket,” “micro” or “teacup” varieties of certain breeds.
+Another trend that grates on the nerves of humane organizations is the interest in “pocket,” “micro” or “teacup” varieties of certain breeds.
 Teacup puppies are deliberately bred to be much tinier than the norm, which often results in frail and unhealthy puppies.
 According to The Yorkshire Terrier Club of America’s website, the club’s code of ethics “precludes the use of the words ‘teacup,’ ‘tiny specialists,’ ‘doll faces,’ or similar terminology by its members, and for good reason.
 All breeders may occasionally have an unusually small Yorkie, though no responsible breeder breeds for this trait.”
 The club also confirms that tiny dogs “are extremely susceptible to both hereditary and non-hereditary health problems, including birth defects that may go undetected for a long time.”

-The Chihuahua Club of America (COAA) agrees, adding that micro-size dogs are not any more valuable than standard size Chihuahuas, which are already quite small.
+The Chihuahua Club of America (COAA) agrees, adding that micro-size dogs are not any more valuable than standard-size Chihuahuas, which are already quite small.
 “Teacup, Pocket Size, Tiny Toy, Miniature or Standard – are just a few of the many tags and labels that have been attached to this breed over the years,” according to the club’s website.
 “The CCOA is concerned that these terms may be used to entice prospective buyers into thinking that puppies described in this way are of greater monetary value.
 They are not, and the use of these terms is incorrect and misleading.”

-Irresponsible breeders “risk the overall health and wonderful distinguishing breed characteristics that responsible breeders have worked long and hard to preserve” when they breed solely for size, according to the American Shih Tzu Club.
+These breeders “risk the overall health and wonderful distinguishing breed characteristics that responsible breeders have worked long and hard to preserve” when they breed solely for size, according to the American Shih Tzu Club.
 The club’s website goes on to state that “the same is true of ‘breeders’ who deliberately cross-breed two different AKC-recognized breeds to create what they call ‘designer dogs.’”